makma/fingerprintjs.com/content/use-cases/use-cases/coupon-promo-abuse.md

     url: https://github.com/fingerprintjs/fingerprintjs-pro-use-cases
   iframeUrl: https://fingerprinthub.com/coupon-fraud
 ---
-### **What is coupon & promo abuse?**

-Coupon abuse occurs when a customer or fraudster takes advantage of a business’s promotions for monetary gain—for example, a single fraudster redeeming the same promo code multiple times at checkout.

 ### **Why is coupon & promo abuse prevention important?**

 While increased sales are good for your business, customers acting in bad faith can dry up available promotional campaign dollars by repeatedly using coupon codes.
 Preventing customers, either signed-in or guests, from abusing your coupons and promotions can help: